Ripening

 Ripening is a process in fruits that causes them to become more palatable.
 In general, fruit becomes sweeter, less green, and softer as it ripens.
 Even though the acidity of fruit increases as it ripens, the higher acidity level does not make the fruit seem tarter.
 This effect is attributed to the Brix-Acid Ratio.
 Climacteric fruits ripen after harvesting and so some fruits for market are picked green (e.g. bananas and tomatoes).

 Underripe fruits are also fibrous, not as juicy, and have tougher outer flesh than ripe fruits (see Mouth feel).
-Eating unripe fruit can lead to stomachache or stomach cramps, and ripeness affects the palatability of fruit.
+Eating unripe fruit can sometimes lead to stomachache or stomach cramps, and ripeness affects the palatability of fruit.

 Science

 Developing fruits produce compounds like alkaloids and tannins.
 These compounds are antifeedants, meaning that they discourage animals who would eat them while they are still ripening.
-This mechanism is used to make sure that fruit isn't eaten before the seeds are fully developed.
+This mechanism is used to make sure that fruit is not eaten before the seeds are fully developed.

 At the molecular level, a variety of different plant hormones and proteins are used to create a negative feedback cycle which keeps the production of ethylene in balance as the fruit develops.